 Sulwe by Lupita Nyong’o, illustrated by Vashti Harrison

 Lupita Nyong’o is the perfect person to talk about beauty and skin tone.
 Sulwe, which means star, gets a visit from an actual star and then this story turns into a kind of modern folktale.
-It’s reminder to recognize the inner beauty of girls from a role model who generously shares this story of her own youth to help others find their way. [picture book, ages 4 and up]
+It’s a reminder to recognize the inner beauty of girls from a role model who generously shares this story of her own youth to help others find their way. [picture book, ages 4 and up]

 Happy in Our Skin by Fran Manushkin, illustrated by Lauren Tobia